ARMmbed/mbed-os-tf-m-regression-tests/README.md

 ## Building TF-M

-We are building for the Cypress PSoC64 (`CY8CKIT_064S2_4343W`) in our example below, but other targets can be built for by changing the `-m` option.
+We are building for the Cypress PSoC 64 (`CY8CKIT_064B0S2_4343W`) in our example below, but other targets can be built for by changing the `-m` option.

 ```
-python3 build_tfm.py -m CY8CKIT_064S2_4343W -t GNUARM
+python3 build_tfm.py -m CY8CKIT_064B0S2_4343W -t GNUARM
 ```

 ## Building the TF-M Regression Test